Pulleys are a simple form of machine. They make jobs easier to do. Pulleys are usually used to lift things.

 If we ignore friction the more pulleys in a pulley system the less effort you have to use to lift up a certain load.

-If a pulley system is perfectly efficient the mechanical advantage and the velocity ratio are both equal to the number of pulleys.
+If the pulley system is perfectly efficient the mechanical advantage and the velocity ratio are both equal to the number of pulleys (in this case two).

 However no pulley system will be 100% efficient because not only will there be friction in the axles but the pulleys themselves have weight and also need energy to be lifted.